harvard-huit/salesforce-huda-package/README.md

     ```
     sf package:version:create --path force-app --installation-key test1234 --wait 10 --target-dev-hub DevHub
     ```
+    ```
+    sf package:version:create --path force-app --installation-key-bypass --wait 10 --target-dev-hub DevHub
+    ```

     NOTE: the installation key is a password added to the package so not anyone can install it.

     This can then be installed using the link that is given to you, something like:
     ```